Jump directly to the page content

 7. Students - AI labeling

-On this page, you will find information and guidelines on how to disclose and document the use of AI technologies in academic writing and research.
+On this page, you will find information and guidance on how to cite and document the use of AI technologies in academic writing and research.
+You will also find a comprehensive FAQ on the subject of artificial intelligence, as well as further information and resources compiled specifically for you.

 Since generative AI technologies have automated text production and are changing common writing and reading practices in the academic sphere, the question of how to disclose and document AI usage in scientific writing and research processes has become a topic of discussion.